stephan-mclean/react-simple-alerts/stories/alert-container.md

 # Render alerts using the AlertContainer component, and alerts functions.

+Alerts will be rendered inline, wherever you place the `AlertContainer` component.

 ```javascript
 import React, { Fragment } from "react";
 import { AlertContainer, alerts } from "react-very-simple-alerts";